Russian Soup Recipes: Solyanka

 - Boil your favorite chicken franks or other franks.
 When done cut them into cubes.
 Take your favorite cold cuts (not pre-sliced) and cut them into cubes as well.
 Fry all these ingredients in a deep pan.

-- Peel an onion, chop and fry in a skillet until golden brown.
+- Peel an onion, chop it, and fry in a skillet until golden brown.
 Add to the pan with the franks and cold cuts.

 © 2014 Lena Kovadlo